-CIVIC ENGAGEMENT Due to space restrictions, exhibits are limited to 2' 6" wide and 15" deep.

-✓ Civic Engagement 1 (SF 50145)

-Exhibit a display illustrating one of the following options: 1) personal information about yourself - who you are, things you like to do, things you are good at, your favorites; 2) your feelings and how you handle these feelings; 3) your family, their responsibilities, how you work together; OR 4) the Family Pedigree that may include family group pages.
+CIVIC ENGAGEMENT

 Due to space restrictions, exhibits are limited to 2' 6" wide and 15" deep.

+Civic Engagement 1 (SF 50145)

+Exhibit a display illustrating one of the following options: 1) personal information about yourself - who you are, things you like to do, things you are good at, your favorites; 2) your feelings and how you handle these feelings; 3) your family, their responsibilities, how you work together.
+Due to space restrictions, exhibits are limited to 2' 6" wide and 15" deep.

-✓ Civic Engagement 2 (SF 50146)
+Civic Engagement 2 (SF 50146)